inlets/docs.inlets.dev/docs/reference/inletsctl.md

 ### Example usage with Google Compute Engine

+Bear in mind that standard GCE VMs are created with an ephemeral IP address, which is subject to change.
+In order to make your tunnel's address stable, you should [Reserve a static IP address and assign it to your VM](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).
+A static IP costs around 2.88 USD / mo.

 * One time setup required for a service account key

 > It is assumed that you have gcloud installed and configured on your machine.